 Forest Research has been establishing vegetation on brownfield sites for over 40 years, and uses this expertise along with ongoing research to provide consultancy and research services to the Forestry Commission and external clients for a wide range of habitats and vegetation types.

 Hutchings, T., Sinnett, D. and Doick, K. (2006).
-Soil Sampling Derelict, Underused and Neglected Land prior to Greenspace Establishment (PDF-956K).
+Soil Sampling Derelict, Underused and Neglected Land prior to Greenspace Establishment.
 Best Practice Guidance for Land Regeneration, BPG Note 1.
 Farnham, UK: Forest Research.

 Sinnett, D. (2006).
 Maximising Biodiversity (PDF-289K).
 Best Practice Guidance for Land Regeneration, BPG Note 9.
 Farnham, UK: Forest Research.